 Each MSG satellite has four interconnected fuel tanks, which allow fuel to flow along the lines between them.
 Under conditions of thermal stability, this movement is gradual and has no effect on the satellite's attitude.
 During eclipses, even though the tank temperature is regulated, some variation in fuel temperature and density occurs.
 This gives rise to fuel migration between the tanks, causing a small resultant effect on the satellite's attitude, which manifests itself as variations in the geometric accuracy of the images.
 For Meteosat-8 and Meteost-9, ground commanding to augment the satellite's onboard thermal control system has partly mitigated the effect by timing the fuel migration to occur during scan mirror retraces.
 Even though the image-processing system incorporates algorithms to correct for these artefacts, not all images can be corrected to achieve the target specification for geometric accuracy.
-Currently, around 0.3% of the RCs for the 0° service are affected, and around 0.6% for IODC.
+Currently, ~0.3% of the RCs for the 0° service are affected, and ~0.6% for IODC, although the latter increased in the August-September eclipse season, due to Meteosat-8's increased inclination.